sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_cloud.md

 - For Sourcegraph <=3.38, if rate limiting is configured more than once for the same code host instance, the most restrictive limit will be used.
 - For Sourcegraph >=3.39, rate limiting should be enabled and configured for each individual code host connection.

-**NOTE** Internal rate limiting is only currently applied when synchronizing changesets in [batch changes](../../batch_changes/index.md), repository permissions, and repository metadata from code hosts.
+> NOTE: Internal rate limiting is only currently applied when synchronizing changesets in [batch changes](../../batch_changes/index.md), repository permissions, and repository metadata from code hosts.

-## Bitbucket Cloud rate limits
+## Rate limits

 You can read about how Bitbucket Cloud applies rate limits [here](https://support.atlassian.com/bitbucket-cloud/docs/api-request-limits/).